Learn to Speak the Language of Diplomacy

 Agrément

-The host government's acceptance of the nomination of an ambassador to the country
+A host government accepting the nomination of a foreign ambassador to the host country.

 • Term